<img height="1" width="1" src="https://www.facebook.com/tr?id=272494640759635&amp;ev=PageView &amp;noscript=1">

 press-release-quotes

-Earlier this week we talked about how to write a press release now we're going to dive into the proper way to quote individuals in releases.
-The purpose of a press release is to announce your program, award or other news to the media and, if you’re lucky, get them to cover it.
-In order to do this, you have to accomplish more than just giving the usual details like where and when.
+Earlier, we wrote about how to write a press release now, let's dive into the proper way to quote individuals in press releases.
+A press release aims to announce your program, award, or other news to the media and, ideally, get your news release covered.
+To do this, you must accomplish more than just giving the usual details like where and when.
 You have to make them care.

 Media professionals need to think that what you are promoting is an important, attention-grabbing occurrence worthy of their time and interest, and the right quote can do just that.
 Those press releases that don’t manage it get thrown in the pile with all the other insipid, uninteresting press releases they’ve received that day.
 For media, a press release without effective quotes is like reading the dictionary: You get the information you need, but it’s not much fun.